azarketa/Thermodynamics-theoretical-pills/source/Characterization_of_substances.md

 The **phase** of a substance refers to a spatial region where its physical properties are uniform.
 In thermodynamics, *phase changes* always imply *state changes* — the two notions are considered synonymous.

-:::{admonition} Note: Phases as thermodynamic domains
+:::{admonition} Note: phases as thermodynamic domains
 :class: note, dropdown
 A *phase* defines a region of physical uniformity in both composition and properties.
 When a substance changes phase, its thermodynamic state changes discontinuously.